-Non-contentious matters
+Non-Contentious Matters

-Legal advice privilege applies in non-contentious circumstances.
+Legal advice privilege applies in situations where legal advice is sought and given.
 This type of privilege applies to confidential communications between the lawyer and their client, for the dominant purpose of giving or receiving legal advice.
 It also covers internal documents prepared by the client for that purpose.

-Civil litigation
+Civil Litigation

 Litigation privilege applies in contentious circumstances, in addition to legal advice privilege.
 Litigation privilege is sometimes a wider form of privilege than legal advice privilege because it can include confidential communications between the lawyer, their client and third parties.
-The communications must be for the dominant purpose of litigation that must be existing, pending or in reasonable contemplation (see Question 6).
+The communications must be for the dominant purpose of litigation that must be existing, pending or in reasonable contemplation (see Purpose).
 Litigation privilege is less commonly claimed than legal advice privilege because litigation must be at least in reasonable contemplation for it to apply.

-Criminal litigation
+Criminal Litigation

 The same principles of legal advice privilege and litigation privilege apply in criminal litigation.
-(For more information, see Question 21.)
+(For more information, see Privilege in Unique Contexts.)